Secret societies in colonial Singapore: Samseng and secret societies

 Even less mentioned in the narratives on secret societies are the Malays, of whom also played a significant role in the secret societies, in the form of Samseng, or professional thugs.
 While still much more research would be needed on this group, we know from records that their numbers were indeed significant and played an important role even in the major Chinese secret societies.
 This could be seen in the case of Ghee Hok Society, where it alone had 4,000 Samseng under its wing in 1872.

-Secret societies in colonial Singapore as an integral part of Singapore's history

-As with how exploring further narratives helps to give a fuller picture of secret societies in colonial Singapore, likewise to want to know about Singapore's history, in this case the colonial period, not knowing about secret societies which played a significant role in society then is akin to missing out on a big part of the colonial period history.

-Furthermore, the legacy of secret societies does not end with the colonial period, but carries on till the present day.
-While secret societies today have changed in many ways, and are far less prominent as during much of the colonial period, their existence has been of a continued permanence.
-Secret societies are therefore something in which we cannot ignore, and regardless of their reputation, will continue to be part of what constitutes Singapore as we know it.